oneirocosm/oneirocosm/README.md

 ### Hello, and welcome to my GitHub!
-While I use still use Colton as my name professionally, you are free to call me Sylvie or Iris as well.
+I'm going by Sylvie now, but you might find some of my old work under the name Colton.
 I am a software developer looking to new and exciting things.

 - 🔭 I’m currently working on **Control Systems**
 - 🌱 I’m currently learning **Graphics Programming**